 SNAP completed 1159 s/n surgeries in 2014 – 16% more than budgeted.
 Your help in publicizing voucher issue sessions has been instrumental in this success.
 Many thanks and Happy New Year.

-Spay/Neuter Assistance for Pets, Inc (SNAP) plans to issue about 120 free spay/neuter vouchers to low income Monroe County Residents in Sweetwater on Saturday, August 9 from 10 to 11am.
-Vouchers will be available at the Sweetwater City Hall Center located at 203 Monroe Street in Sweetwater.
+Spay/Neuter Assistance for Pets, Inc (SNAP) plans to issue more than 120 free spay/neuter vouchers to low income Monroe County Residents in Sweetwater on Saturday, January 10 from 10 to 11am.
+Vouchers will be available at the Sweetwater City Hall located at 203 Monroe Street in Sweetwater.
 Any qualified low income resident of Monroe County can obtain free spay/neuter vouchers at the voucher issue sessions.
 If someone cannot attend a SNAP voucher issue session, a friend or relative can pick up a voucher - proof of residence and information about pet owner & pet must be provided.

 The next SNAP voucher issue sessions are scheduled on the following Saturdays:

 - Jan 10th 2015 at Sweetwater City Hall 10 – 11am